-Obviously if this is the case you will have sales people lining up to sell you 7K switches and UCS servers but do not let them work you into frenzy.
-If all you need is a few switches, don’t let the sell you a new data center.
-And don’t let them side track you with free trials before you buy hardware.
+Obviously, if this is the case you will have salespeople lining up to sell you 7K switches and UCS servers but do not let them work you into a frenzy.
+If all you need is a few switches, don’t let them sell you a new data center.
+And don’t let them sidetrack you with free trials before you buy hardware.

 Now, what if you find you don’t need equipment but you still have poor performance?
 Then obviously something is wrong with the network design or configuration.
 Maybe it’s time to bring in someone to assist with the engineering?
 A fresh set of eyes can often see issues without becoming defensive.
 This is why 3rd party annual health checks are crucial.